 Originally, Pier 58 served as the final port of call for the Titanic.
 Sadly, this pier has been consumed by Chelsea Piers so there are no visible remains of it.
 However, the last remains of Pier 54 still stand as a reminder of the unfortunate wreck.
 Pier 54 is located near 14th Street near the Meatpacking District.
 Here, you’ll find the rusting arch of the dock reading “Cunard-White Star”.

-Titanic Memorial Lighthouse and Park are located at the entrance to the South Street Seaport.
+Titanic Memorial Lighthouse and Park are located at the entrance to the South Street Seaport Museum.
 The memorial itself is a 60-foot-tall lighthouse built in memorial to those lost onboard the Titanic, whereas the park was built around it.
 The surrounding area of the memorial is South Street Seaport, it’s worthwhile exploring while in the neighbourhood.
-It’s a nice area of New York to explore with quaint cobblestone streets and waterfront.
+It’s a nice area of New York to explore with quaint cobblestone streets and a waterfront.

 Live Traditional Irish Music

 If you would like a good night out while enjoying a few drinks, I’d definitely recommend checking out some live Irish music.
 Irish trad sessions (or ‘trad seisiuns’ in Irish!) are informal gatherings of musicians playing traditional Irish music.
 These are often held in cosy Irish bars but don’t be fooled!
 Things liven up once the music starts playing and the drinks start flowing.
 I recommend checking out the famous Slainte Irish Bar in the Bowery neighbourhood, they have a session every Tuesday night.
 Alternatively, Paddy Reilly’s Music Bar is also a great spot for a few drinks with live entertainment 7 nights a week.
 If you prefer a more quiet, laid-back vibe then stop by McSorley’s Old Ale House for a pint of its own famous, self-brewed ale.